tauri-apps/tauri/.changes/fix-ease-plugin-hook-requirements.md

 "tauri": patch
 ---

-Ease the requirements for plugin hooks.
-Hook callbacks can now be `FnOnce` and don't need to implement `Sync` anymore.
+Ease the requirements for plugin hooks. `setup` can now be `FnOnce` and no hooks need to implement `Sync` anymore.